A Sportsman's Sketches: Writing and publication

-Turgenev based many of these short stories on his own observations while hunting at his mother's estate at Spasskoye, where he learned of the abuse of the peasants and the injustices of the Russian system that constrained them.
+Turgenev based many of these short stories on his own observations while hunting at his mother's estate at Spasskoye, in Oryol, where he learned of the abuse of the peasants and the injustices of the Russian system that constrained them.
 The frequent abuse of Turgenev by his mother certainly had an effect on this work.

 The stories were first published singly in The Contemporary between 1847 and 1851 before appearing in 1852 in book form.
 Turgenev was about to give up writing when the first story, "Khor and Kalinich", was well received.
 The work as a whole actually led to Turgenev's house arrest (part of the reason, the other being his epitaph to Nikolai Gogol) at Spasskoye.

 The stories

 Khor and Kalinych

 The illustration for Khor and Kalinych by Elisabeth Bohm.
 1883.

-Story of two peasants one who is extremely thrifty, and the other an idealist, both of whom work for a petty landowner named Polutykin.
-This introduces the role of the narrator as the uncommitted observer.
-Turgenev at once appears as a writer and an artist but also a social reformer and activist.
-The separation of the two peasants plays a big role in later works by the author, as he explained in a speech given in 1860 where he talks about the dichotomy of his "Hamlet-like" and "Quixotic" characters.
-The main idea here though is displaying the intelligence of the peasants and the idiocy of their master.
-It is also perhaps one of his strongest arguments in favor of Westernization in Russia.
+On an excursion in Kaluga, the narrator makes the acquaintance of a fellow landowner and hunter named Polutykin.
+Despite Polutykin's solicitude, the narrator seems to prefer the company of two of his peasants: Khor, who is a capable man with a large family, and Kalinych, who is the opposite of Khor, keeps bees, and accompanies Polutykin on hunting trips.
+The narrator is impressed by these men's differing tempers and their friendship.
+In a speech in 1860, Turgenev explained the importance of this dichotomy of characters he called "Hamlet-like" and "Quixotic".
+Though the narrator appears to be an uncommitted observer, he states that he learned a great deal from Khor, and Turgenev makes an implicit argument against serfdom.

 Yermolay and the Miller’s Wife

-Story of the narrator's hunter friend and a night they spend at a miller's home.
-This is the first sketch he appears in.
-The man, Zverkov, gives the reader a clear idea of the injustices of serfdom, this being the main idea of this particular story.
+This story introduces Yermolay.
+He is a serf belonging to the narrator's neighbor and a skillful hunter who accompanies the narrator on hunting trips.
+After hunting woodcock into the night, they stay in a hut belonging to a miller whose wife is known to Yermolay.
+The narrator realizes that he knows of her as well, and recounts the mistreatment she endured from her former master Zverkov when she wished to get married.

 Raspberry Water

-Story of the narrator meeting and talking to two peasants at a little spring called Raspberry Water (which did exist and still exists in Russia).
-Here the narrator is very distant, akin to early Realist narrators, and learns of the self-deprivation peasants take upon themselves through the recollections of the old peasant named Foggy.
+At a spring called Raspberry Water (which did exist and still exists in Russia) the narrator meets two peasants, the impoverished Styopushka and the more prosperous Tuman (or Foggy).
+In realist fashion, the narrator maintains his distance and we are given Tuman's fond recollections of his former master, who lived grand style until he was ruined by his mistresses.
+At the end the three men are joined by another peasant who tells them that his son has died and his master has angrily refused to decrease his rent.